-One candidate species for listing under the federal Endangered Species Act-monarch butterfly-has been recorded on the project site in iNaturalist between 2014 and 2019, including results as part of the 2017 La Brea Wildlife Survey (iNaturalist 2017).
-No other candidate, sensitive, or special-status species of flora or fauna are expected to occur at the project site.
+One candidate species for listing under the ESA federal Endangered Species Act monarch butterfly has been recorded on the project site in iNaturalist between 2014 and 2023 2019, including results as part of the 2017 La Brea Wildlife Survey (iNaturalist 2017).
+No The potential for other candidate, sensitive, or special-status species of flora or fauna are expected to occur at the project site is low or unlikely.
 As such, direct and indirect impacts to other sensitive wildlife species during construction (from temporary noise, dust, construction personnel, and equipment) and project operation are not anticipated because no other special-status species are present or expected to occur at the project site.